Lucho-A/Auditing-Forensic/README.md

 ```
 python2 vol.py -f imageRAM.lime --profile=LinuxSystemProfilex64 linux_pslist
 ```
 Note: if you run the command, you can see that in the field "Start Time" the UTC used for showing the information.
-This is very aligned to the RFC 3227 section 2 contents.
+This is very aligned with the contents of the RFC 3227, section 2.
   - linux_netstat, for showing opened sockets:
 ```
 python2 vol.py -f imageRAM.lime --profile=LinuxSystemProfilex64 linux_netstat